smooth-code/graphql-directive/README.md

 [![version][version-badge]][package]
 [![MIT License][license-badge]][license]

-GraphQL supports several directives: `@include`, `@skip` et `@deprecated`.
+GraphQL supports [several directives](http://facebook.github.io/graphql/October2016/#sec-Type-System.Directives): `@include`, `@skip` and `@deprecated`.
 This module opens a new dimension by giving you the possibility to define your custom directives.

 Custom directives have a lot of use-cases: